CattyMeowy/swifticat.github.io/rules.md

 <details open>
 <summary>For example, you may not:</summary>
 <br>
 *  Attempt to ping @everyone or @here in the server

 *  Use ghost ping exploits

 *  Leak personal information such as IP addresses, emails or names

 </details>

 **7. Profanity is allowed in your bio as long as your custom status doesn't contain any.**

 Spotify statuses are excluded.
 People found with an offensive custom status will be jailed until they change it.

-**Last rule: Have fun!**

-If you have any suggestions for the server make sure you tell me in the #suggestions channel :)

 # - Media -